 Alkaline Fuel Cell Power Corp.
 Announces Letter of Intent to Integrate GENIUS Energy Hub- Energy Breaker Panel with Jupiter 1.0 Fuel Cell

-TORONTO, March 15, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
-PWWR ALKFF (Frankfurt: 77R, WKN: A3CTYF) ("PWWR" or the "Company"), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce that the Company has entered into a non-binding letter of intent (the "LOI") with Koben Systems Inc. ("Koben"), a licensed distributor of GENIUS, the only hybrid solid state energy enterprise breaker panel.
-The LOI summarizes the intentions of the Company and Koben to enter into a Joint Venture ("JV") for the integration of the GENIUS Energy Hub with PWWR's fuel cell (the "Pilot").
+/EIN News/ -- TORONTO, March 15, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
+(NEO: PWWR) (OTCQB:ALKFF) (Frankfurt: 77R, WKN: A3CTYF) (“PWWR” or the “Company”), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce that the Company has entered into a non-binding letter of intent (the “LOI”) with Koben Systems Inc. (“Koben”), a licensed distributor of GENIUS, the only hybrid solid state energy enterprise breaker panel.
+The LOI summarizes the intentions of the Company and Koben to enter into a Joint Venture (“JV”) for the integration of the GENIUS Energy Hub with PWWR’s fuel cell (the “Pilot”).

 “The integration of this GENIUS Energy Hub breaker panel would enable PWWR fuel cell systems to automatically shift any/all power resources based on time, price, and availability, thus allow PWWR fuel cell systems to function as the quarterback for all on-site power sources,” stated Frank Carnevale, Chief Executive Officer of PWWR.
 “This pilot is about improving the value proposition to customers in delivering Power to the People, and the use of AI would add another win for consumers.”